Minneapolis just gave some coronavirus relief money to the police

 Black-led organizers around the country who successfully got cops out of schools and reduced some police department budgets are now trying to keep coronavirus relief money from flowing into law enforcement.
 “Anywhere there’s defund organizing, people are fighting hard to make sure these funds go to what their intended purpose was,” said Andrea Ritchie, a police misconduct attorney and an organizer in New York, “which was to ensure folks in the US are able to avoid an eviction crisis, and to ensure people have access to the health care and support they need.”
 These conversations are taking place in cities across the country, from New York to Milwaukee to St. Louis, Phoenix, and Oakland.

 But it’s been an uphill battle.
 Since March 2020, the federal government has allocated $850 million for local law enforcement agencies through the CARES Act, according to a report by the COVID19 Policing Project.
 Pennsylvania spent $968 million of coronavirus relief funding on state prisons and $226 million on state police operations, according to the report.
-Lafayette, Louisiana, spent $11 million out of $13.6 million of its CARES Act money on police and firefighter pay raises and de-escalation training.
+Lafayette, Louisiana, spent $11 million out of $13.6 million of its CARES Act money on police and firefighter pay raises and deescalation training.

 And last year, the Chicago suburb of Cicero spent every penny of its discretionary CARES Act funding on police officer salaries, according to public records obtained by the Cicero Independiente.
 Chicago spent much of its discretionary CARES Act money on law enforcement, too, as did county officials.
 “This is consistent with how many jurisdictions throughout the country used the CARES Act funding, in line with guidance from the U.S. Treasury Department,” a spokesperson for Cook County’s finance bureau told the Independiente.